The Snow Report

 This is a supply-constrained market, not just an overheated one.

-And right now, more than anything, the pace of the market is being set by one thing:
+And right now, more than anything, the pace of this market is being set by one thing:

 Thinking About Your Next Move?